 Organic balloon walls make a beautiful backdrop for any party.
-They are popular for taking stunning pictures in front of and can be used for both indoor and outdoor venues.
+They are popular for taking stunning pictures and can be used for both indoor and outdoor venues.

 A hanging balloon wall simply means that it is going to be supported by hooks instead of a metal frame.
 Here is one method used to build this type of organic balloon wall.